My Story Of Recovery

 Mindfulness has also taught me to sit (and stay) with presence and acceptance alongside the pain and vulnerability of my humanity.

-My husband who was the first person that truly loved me entirely with all my contradictions, imperfections and idiosyncrasies.
-His love and steadiness has been integral in my life and none of it would have not been possible without him by my side.
+It would be remiss of me if I forgot to mention how much the the amazing work of Brene Brown around healing shame, perfectionism, boundaries and belonging have informed my healing path and of course my husband, Pete, who was the first person that truly loved me entirely with all my contradictions, imperfections and idiosyncrasies.
+His love and steadiness has been integral in my life and none of it would have been possible without him by my side.

 My life today is so different